maxwolf621/Notes/Angular/viewchild.md

 </ng-container>
 ```
 The above code results in a `TypeError: Cannot read property 'increment' of undefined`.
-The error occurs even if we assign `true` to `showCounter`
+The error occurs even if we assign `true` to `showCounter`.

 Because Angular does not render the child component immediately.
 But after the first change detection which detects the value of `showCounter` and renders the child component.